florianakos/custom-ssl-clientserver-lab2part5/README.md

 - the server_executable.jar is the file which was exported from your favourite IDE from the source code
 - Djavax.net.ssl.keyStore flag will define where the keystore is located, from which the server will load it's private key
 - Djavax.net.ssl.keyStorePassword is needed to be able to unlock the keystore (it was given during the creation of the keystore)
+- if necessary the flag "**-Djavax.net.debug=all**" can be passed to the command when starting the server to see some extra info about the inner workings of SSL

 ### Run the client
 ```